SAP/terraform-provider-btp/DEVELOPER.md

 ![screenshot of Visual Studio Code - Open a Remote Window](assets/VSCode_Command_Palette_Reopen.png)

 This will trigger the start of the dev container.
-You can choose to open a devcontainer with two configurations:
+You can choose to open a dev container with two configurations:

 * without considering a `devcontainer.env` file using [.devcontainer/default/devcontainer.json](.devcontainer/default/devcontainer.json).
 Use this if you don't need to debug in the container.
 * loading a `.env` file using [.devcontainer/withenvfile/devcontainer.json](.devcontainer/withenvfile/devcontainer.json).
 This configuration expects a file called `devcontainer.env` in the folder `.devcontainer`, which is needed for debugging.